Confidence Sets for Causal Orderings: Discussion

 \section{Discussion}

 We have proposed a procedure for quantifying uncertainty when estimating the causal structure.
 Our goodness-of-fit testing framework returns a confidence set that may be informative about the validity of the posited identification assumptions, as well as which causal orderings the identifying assumptions cannot rule out.
 The confidence set can also be used to compute various other objects of interest.
 Notably, this includes confidence intervals for causal effects that also account for model uncertainty and a sub/superset of ancestral relations.
 Our specific goodness-of-fit test is designed for models in which residuals are independent of regressors under the null hypothesis.
-Future work could extend this procedure to settings where causal sufficiency may not hold~\citep{wang2020causal}.
+Future work could extend this procedure to settings where causal sufficiency may not hold~\citep[see, e.g.,][]{wang2020causal} \updatedText{ or models where feedback cycles are permitted}.

-While we believe the proposed approach has many desirable characteristics, there, of course, also are a few previously mentioned disadvantages which could be addressed in future work.
+While we believe the proposed approach has many desirable characteristics, there are, of course, also are a few previously mentioned disadvantages which could be addressed in future work.
 Most notably, the primary disadvantage of our approach is the computational expense required to test the set of all possible orderings.
 While the proposed branch and bound procedure can handle medium-sized problems and could scale even larger with a careful parallel implementation, the approach is unlikely to scale too far beyond $p = 20$.
 Nonetheless, we believe that this approach is a useful first step.
 We believe that this initial method is valuable for practitioners and hope it also spurs further research in statistical methodology for quantifying model uncertainty in estimating causal structures.